 This is perhaps the most famous title on our list.
 Set four millennia before the Galactic Empire set up tyrannical shop, Knights of the Old Republic follows the ancient battle between the noble Jedi Order and the evil Sith.

-With options to customize your lightsaber and character, players must visit eight planets (including familiar ones like Tatooine and Kashyyyk) in an effort to defeat Darth Malak.
-Thanks to amazing gameplay and a solid plot, the game serves as an excellent prequel to the prequel film trilogy.
+With options to customize your lightsaber and character, players must visit eight planets (including familiar ones like Tatooine and Kashyyyk) to defeat Darth Malak.
+Thanks to fantastic gameplay and a solid plot, the game serves as an excellent prequel to the prequel film trilogy.
 Moreover, fans have been clamoring for a movie version of it for years.

 Who knows?
 If The Mandalorian, Cassian Andor, and Obi-Wan series all do well on Disney+, we could get a long-awaited KOTOR adaptation.

 8. Star Wars: The Force Unleashed

 Like some of the comics from Marvel, The Force Unleashed intriguingly pulls back on the curtain on what Darth Vader gets up to when he’s not antagonizing the Rebel Alliance and Luke Skywalker on the big screen.

 Taking place between Revenge of the Sith and A New Hope, this title follows the adventures of Vader’s “secret apprentice,” Galen Marek, who is tasked with hunting down and killing the last-remaining Jedi in the galaxy.
 Marek (voiced by Sam Witwer, who also played Darth Maul in Clone Wars and Rebels) is convinced that he will one day kill Emperor Palpatine and rule the galaxy by Vader’s side.

 As the game’s art director, Matt Omernick, told Vanity Fair, the entire project was meant “to convince players that, ‘Oh my God, I’m actually, finally, in a Star Wars movie.’”